jlroland/heart-health/README.md

 ## Results--Round 1

-All models performed similarly based on typcial metrics like log loss and ROC AUC score.
+All models performed similarly based on typcial metrics like log loss and AUC score.
 Logistic regression appeared to have the best predictive ability by a narrow margin.

 ![ROC curves for applied models](img/roc_comparison.png)